tetris245/tetris245/README.md

 Changes for future version

+* New command: itemcolor to change the color of all current bindings on yourself or any other player
 * Removed the Patreon cheats feature
 * Improved the Diaper script by
   - checking the presence of diapers when using a /diaper change command